Asana vs ClickUp for Small Business 2026: Which One Actually Wins?

 Security & Compliance

 Both tools offer standard security: data encryption in transit and at rest, SSO on Enterprise plans, and 2FA.
 Asana holds SOC 2 Type II and ISO 27001 certifications.
 ClickUp also holds SOC 2 Type II.
-GDPR compliance is solid on both.
+GDPR compliance is solid on both platforms.

 For HIPAA compliance — relevant for healthcare-adjacent small businesses — Asana offers a BAA on Enterprise plans, and ClickUp's HIPAA support is also available at Enterprise tier.
-Either way, you're looking at Enterprise pricing if compliance is required.
+Either way, you're looking at Enterprise pricing if compliance is a hard requirement.

 For most small businesses, the security parity is completely fine.